kakun45/xeniyas-brainflix/README.md

 ## Diving Deeper [todo]
 Diving Deeper challenges should only be attempted if all project requirements are met and adding Diving Deeper challenges do not conflict with the existing requirements.
 The following are suggestions that you can try to take your understanding deeper and go above and beyond the basic requirements.

+# Dynamic Timestamp Sprint 1
+To add a more refined feel to the site, let's update the timestamp in the comments section and video details to reflect when it was posted in a more human-readable format.
+Using YouTube as an example, a recently posted comment might display the time posted as "10 minutes ago" or "3 days ago".
+Apply this type of timestamp to your data without hardcoding the actual message.

+# Posting Comments Sprint 2
+To add another layer of functionality to the site, try adding the ability to post and delete comments.
+Regarding the technical implementation, the following requirements should be met:

+- When posting a comment, ensure that the page does not refresh.
+- You must `POST` a comment to the API.
+- If successful in posting the comment, render the new comment by sending a new request for the "Main Video" data.
+- After deleting a comment using the API endpoint, your comment section should update without refreshing the browser.

-# Comments endpoints
+# Sprint 3: Comments endpoints
-- Implement POST and DELETE endpoints
+- Implement `POST` and `DELETE` endpoints
   - `POST` /videos/:id/comments for creating a new comment
   - `DELETE` /videos/:videoId/comments/:commentId for deleting a comment

 # Custom Video Player
 - You may use this sample video here.
-- Video controls should not be the default <video> controls.
+- Video controls should not be the default `<video>` controls.
 They should be added and styled with the provided assets, CSS, and appropriate HTML elements.
 Refer to sprints 1 & 2 design packages.
 - Given the provided creative mockups, add full functionality to the video player.
 This includes details such as the play/pause functionality, the blue scrubber bar, fullscreen, time tracking, and volume control.
 All necessary assets should be included within your original design package.
 For volume control, feel free to reuse the scrubber design and assets.

 # Upload Custom Poster Image